 The secret to raising successful athletes

 Former bodybuilding champion John Brown has the winning formula for raising great athletes.
-All three of his sons earned Division I football scholarships (to Notre Dame, Stanford, and USC, no less) and the oldest, Equanimeous, plays for the Green Bay Packers.
+All three of his sons earned Division I football scholarships (to Notre Dame, Stanford, and USC, no less), and the oldest, Equanimeous, plays for the Chicago Bears, while the youngest is a star for the Detroit Lions.
 On top of that, all three of them carried 4.0 GPAs through high school, and they all speak three languages.
-We took the time to talk to Brown about raising his phenomenal family earlier this year, and he opened up about his secret to success.
+We took the time to talk to Brown about raising his phenomenal family earlier this year in a podcast, and he opened up about his secret to success.

 It’s like pushing a car up a hill.